ADGEfficiency/dsr-rl/PITCHME.md

 ### SARSA

-SARSA is an on-policy approximation method
+SARSA is an on-policy control method

 We learn $Q(s,a)$ by using every element from our experience tuple $(s,a,r,s')$